MovingImage24/StyleChecker/README.md

 # PHP Code Style Checker

-This library provides a single policy on PHP code styles, as well as a utility to check your project/library against this code style policy without modifying your
+This library provides a single policy on PHP code styles, as well as a utility to check your project/library against this code style policy without automatically fixing your code.

 ### Installation